scarled/cybersecurity/network/deauthentification/README.md

 ## How it works
 Create a MAC spoffing in order to send multiple request to a router MAC address.
-The router will block the targert MAC address to connect to the networl.
+The router will block the targert MAC address to connect to the network.
-Install the dependencies and devDependencies and start the server.

-ins/googleanalytics/README.md][PlGa] |

 ## How to use it
 ```sh